Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

   You don't need to install all of nesoni's dependencies, just Python 2.7 or later or PyPy.

-- bowtie2
+- bowtie2 for Illumina reads or SHRiMP for SOLiD reads
-  (SHRiMP for legacy color-space data)

 - samtools